-Question(s): C12.1; C12.1a; Supplier Engagement
+Question(s): C12.1; C12.1a; Supplier Engagement; C12.2; C12.2a Climate-related requirements

-- C12.1 Do you engage with your value chain on climate-related issues? - ▼ C12.1a Provide details of your climate-related supplier engagement strategy.
+- ▼ C12.1 Do you engage with your value chain on climate-related issues? - ▼ C12.1a Provide details of your climate-related supplier engagement strategy. - C12.2 Do your suppliers have to meet climate-related requirements as part of your organization's purchasing process? - C12.2a Provide details of the climate-related requirements that suppliers have to meet as part of your organization's purchasing process and the compliance mechanisms in place.